 Although you may not be taking creatine to improve your heart health, it is an added benefit for those who need to make heart health more of a priority alongside improving their joint and skin health.

-Drawbacks of Mixing Creatine With Oatmeal
+Drawbacks of Mixing Creatine With Porridge

-Increases Carb Intake
+You Will Increase Carb Intake

 One of the main drawbacks of mixing your creatine with oatmeal is that it increases your carb intake, which creates a problem for those who are trying to limit their daily carb intake based on their health and fitness goals.

-The higher carb intake may not be a problem for you if you’re not trying to reduce your carb intake or you have more flexibility in the amount of carbs you can eat based on your goals.
+The higher carb intake may not be a problem for you if you’re NOT trying to reduce your carb intake or you have more flexibility in the amount of carbs you can eat based on your goals.

 However, for those with a lower caloric intake based on their goals, mixing creatine with oatmeal will significantly decrease the number of carbs you’ll be able to eat the rest of the day while sticking to your goal.